lambdaclass/concrete/ROADMAP.md

 first because it protects those fixes; the defects immediately follow it in the one global file-order sequence.

-### Task R-0022

-**Objective:** Unify every fast fail-closed surface gate locally and in CI Add one documented target, `make test-fast-surface-gates`, used unchanged by the pre-push routine and CI's Language-surface job.
-It owns diagnostic-code completeness, quadratic-append baselines, public API/interface inventory, capability/trust/ownership manifest truth, construction and consumer coverage, generated-file drift, import firewalls, and visibility/construction fixtures.

-Adding an E-code, public item, IR constructor, manifest fact, generated file, or counted append pattern must fail locally exactly as it fails remotely.
-The target prints the exact constituent command on failure; CI may not maintain a hidden second checklist.
-Gate the gate by removing one representative row from each inventory family and proving the aggregate target fails for the intended reason.

 ### Task R-0001

 **Objective:** Fix bug 051 — user generic-enum memory corruption User-defined generic enums retain one name/declaration while Lower uses instantiation-specific payload offsets, so mixed layouts can write beyond the emitted aggregate.